 Mezzo-soprano Amanda Crider has been recognized for her “gleaming vocalism” (Boston Globe), “star acting” (Urban Milwaukee), and “superbly clear diction and warmly burnished timbre” (South Florida Classical Review).
 In demand for performances of classical and contemporary opera alike, Ms. Crider created the role of Alma in Keeril Makan and Jay Scheib’s Persona in its world premiere with the Beth Morrison Projects and later at LA Opera, about which the New York Times remarked, “Amanda Crider made a winsome, vulnerable, and when the story turns dark, wildly volatile Alma,” and San Francisco Classical Voice declared, “Crider’s performance was a tour-de-force for its sustained vocal luster, dramatic variation, and sheer amount of singing.”

-Performances in the 2022-23 season include the role of Isolier in Le Comte Ory with Opera Southwest, Mezzo Soloist in Handel's Messiah with Apollo's Fire and the Helena Symphony, Second Lady in The Magic Flute with Opera Orlando, and multiple appearances with the GRAMMY® nominated ensemble Seraphic Fire, including Haydn's Creation in performances with the Fort Worth Symphony under the baton of Robert Spano.
+Performances in the 2023-24 season include soloist in Mozart's Requiem with Kalamazoo Symphony, Mozart's Coronation Mass with Jacksonville Symphony, the role of Malcolm in Rossini's La Donna del Lago with Resonance Works Pittsburgh, Rossini's Stabat Mater and David Lang's little match girl passion with Bach Festival Society of Winter Park, and multiple appearances with the GRAMMY® nominated ensemble Seraphic Fire.
+Performances in the 2022-23 season included the role of Isolier in Le Comte Ory with Opera Southwest, Mezzo Soloist in Handel's Messiah with Apollo's Fire and the Helena Symphony, Second Lady in The Magic Flute with Opera Orlando, and multiple appearances with Seraphic Fire, including Haydn's Creation in performances with the Fort Worth Symphony under the baton of Robert Spano.

 Most recently, Crider performed as Mezzo soloist In Mozart's Requiem with Amarillo Symphony, Elgin Symphony and Winter Park Bach Festival, in addition to appearances with White Snake Projects as Penelope in the world premiere of Mary Prescott's opera, A Survivor's Odyssey.
 In the 2020-21 season, she appeared with Apollo’s Fire in Allure: The Three Amandas with sopranos Amanda Forsythe and Amanda Powell.
 Additional recent appearances included a debut with the Calgary Philharmonic Orchestra, soloist in Handel’s Messiah with Jacksonville Symphony and a duo recital with countertenor, Reginald Mobley.